Several Reportedly Dead After Boat Capsizes in Budapest (PHOTO, VIDEOS)

-The vessel, carrying dozens of tourists capsized near the Hungarian parliament building around 10 p.m. local time.
+The vessel, carrying dozens of tourists, capsized near the Hungarian parliament building at around 9:15 p.m. local time Wednesday.

 Hungary's MTI reports the boat, identified by AP as a two-deck sightseeing ship dubbed the "Hableany," was struck by another vessel, causing it to sink.

-The majority of the passengers on board were visiting from South Korea, state media reported.

-Police have halted all shipping around central Danube for now as a fire boat patrols and docked boats' spotlights scan the area.

-Early social media footage from The Guardian's Shaun Walker and other users shows the police response in the area.
+Footage posted to social media by The Guardian's Shaun Walker and other users shows the police response in the area.

 Boat down in Danube in Budapest tonight.
 Filthy weather.
 CEO of Hungarian ambulance service just told me: 35-40 on board, 8 rescued, “several” were unconscious.
 Resuscitation ongoing.
 Search continues.
 Some people found miles downriver due to current. pic.twitter.com/Hpy31kkhPS— Shaun Walker (@shaunwalker7) May 29, 2019